chrisRubiano/blog/content/resume.md

 * **Universidad Estatal de Sonora** | September 2019

-	Machine Learning talk at the Software Engineering Academic Week
+	Delivered a talk on Machine Learning at the Software Engineering Academic Week

 * **Secretaría de Educación y Cultura - Hackathon** | 2017 - 2019

-	I've had a mentorship role in Raspberry Pi hackathons for the past three years, specially python and javascript.
+	I've had a mentorship role in Raspberry Pi hackathons for the past three years, especially python and javascript.

 * **Universidad de Sonora** | 2015-2018